 Disc 16 has songs from the Landing On Water album, plus three previously unreleased tracks.
 If “Road Of Plenty” sounds familiar, that’s because it was developed into “Eldorado” for 1989’s Freedom album.

 This last disc includes Neil’s piano version of “Someday”, which is superior to the previously released Freedom album version, but not quite as good as his solo live version.
-Most of the songs on Disc 17 are early takes of acoustic studio recordings, close to demos.
+For those of you who haven’t heard the live version (taken from a 1989 radio concert) here it is:

 Overall, it’s great that Neil Young releases these historic Archives collections.
 There are always unreleased tracks and live versions that add to our enjoyment of his impressive musical legacy.